Texas Recording Laws: Consent Rules and Penalties

 Recording is illegal in Texas when:

-- Recording in areas with reasonable expectation of privacy (bathrooms, changing rooms, private homes where you’re not invited)
+- You record in areas with a reasonable expectation of privacy (bathrooms, changing rooms, private homes where you are not invited).

-- Recording privileged conversations (attorney-client, doctor-patient without being the patient)
+- You record privileged conversations (attorney-client or doctor-patient communications without being the client or patient).

 What About Recording in Your Own Home?